-- Avoid severe, lasting or irremediable harm; and - Appropriately address adverse impacts on the environment and society; and - Support a decent standard of living for their stakeholders
+- Avoid severe, lasting or irremediable harm; and - · Appropriately address adverse impacts on the environment and society; and - Support a decent standard of living for their stakeholders

 The Fund aims to promote environmental and social characteristics holistically.
 In doing so, we do not consider all characteristics for all investments, but rather focus on the most relevant characteristics for each investment based on the nature of its activities, areas of operation, and products and services.
-However, using our proprietary research framework we aim to promote the below characteristics within this fund; however a broader suite of characteristics may also be promoted on an investment-by-investment basis:
+However, using our proprietary research framework we aim to promote the below characteristics within this Fund, however a broader suite of characteristics may also be promoted on an investment-by-investment basis:

-Environment - reducing energy consumption and greenhouse gas emissions, increasing renewable energy usage/generation, reducing biodiversity/ecological impacts.
+Environment - promoting sound energy management and reducing greenhouse gas emissions, promoting good water, waste and raw materials management and addressing biodiversity/ecological impacts.